Riverscapes/WATS-5340-5350/Course_Topics/WATS_5340/Permitting.md

 #### Specific State Permitting Examples
 ##### Utah
-In Utah, when you're working under streams, the main permits you need to worrry about are a [stream alteration permit]()
+In Utah, when you're working under streams, the main permits you need to worry about are a [stream alteration permit]()

 In order to install low-cost, instream structures in the State of Utah, a [stream alteration permit](https://waterrights.utah.gov/strmalt/default.asp) is potentially required.
 To do this for the workshop, we applied for such a permit using the US Army Corps of Engineers and Utah Division of Water Resources, Joint Application Form.